 (Note: I am not affiliated with these companies and don’t earn anything for recommending these products.)

 A good coat is the most important article of clothing you can pack.
-Puffy down coats will likely be warm enough, but the issue I’ve found is that they don’t stay dry.
+Puffy down coats will be warm enough, but the issue I’ve found is that they don’t stay dry.
 It snows and rains a lot in Europe and, even with an umbrella, you can quickly find yourself soaked to the bone.
-To avoid this undesirable situation, look for coats with water resistant material and a hood.
+To avoid this, look for coats with water resistant material and a hood.
 I’ve been very happy with the Arctic Down Parka from the North Face.

 But Heather, I hear you say, we have plans to attend the opera/ballet/theater in Europe.
 Won’t we want to wear fancy shoes to the performance?
 Yes, you will.
 Carry them with you and change in the coat check.
 Everyone will think you’re a local!

 The tricky part about dressing for winter is not overdoing it on the layers.
-You need to strike a balance between being warm outside and not sweating to death indoors.
-My go-to options are a Uniqlo Heattech t-shirt and fleece-lined tights (NOT leggings – the feet are important), worn beneath jeans and a merino wool sweater.
+You need to strike a balance between being warm outside and not sweating profusely indoors.
+My go-to options are Uniqlo Heattech long sleeve t-shirts and fleece-lined tights, worn beneath jeans and a merino wool sweater.
 Avoid cotton undershirts as they won’t wick away perspiration.

 You will want a scarf and hat, even if your coat has a hood.
 I really like the accessories from Latvian brand Mice, especially the slouchy fleece-lined beanie.
 (Check out their Etsy store.)
 The item I have the most trouble with is gloves.
 I take a lot of photos and need my fingers, which quickly freeze when left unprotected.
 Thankfully, the e-tip technology has improved tremendously.
 I bought a pair of “runner’s gloves” from US bulk store Costco.
 When it’s really cold out, I add a pair of fingerless Latvian mittens on top.